AVSLab/basilisk/docs/source/Learn/makingModules/cppModules/cppModules-2.rst

 ``isLinked()``
     Returns a ``bool`` value depending if the output message object has been connected to an input message.
 This includes being connected to a ``recorder()`` module.

-``zeroMsgPayload()``
+``zeroMsgPayload``
-    Returns a zero'd structure copy of the message type associated with this output message.
+    Zero'd structure copy of the message type associated with this output message.

 ``addSubscriber()``
     Returns an input message (i.e. read functor) that is able to read this output message.